lyonad/RF-vs-GB-for-UKT-PTN-Prediction/docs/RESEARCH_DOCUMENTATION.md

-# Comparative Study of Random Forest and Gradient-Boosted Trees for Predicting Indonesian Public University Tuition Fees with Multi-Output Quantile and Conformal Prediction
+# Comparative Study of Gradient-Boosted Trees and Random Forest for Indonesian UKT Prediction with Conformal Prediction and Quantile Regression

 **Research Documentation for Academic Publication**
 **DOI**: [10.5281/zenodo.17504815](https://doi.org/10.5281/zenodo.17504815)